Chinese Martial arts

 Grappling - (e.g. Jujutsu, Shuai Jiao, Mallayuddha, Aikido, Glima) Weaponry

 Traditional Weaponry - (e.g. Kenjutsu, Gatka, Kapu Kuialua, Mau rakau, Fencing)

 Modern Weaponry - (e.g. Kapap, Eskrima, Jogo do Pau)

 Some martial arts, particularly the traditional Chinese martial arts, also teach side disciplines such as bone-setting, qigong, acupuncture, acupressure (tui na), and other aspects of traditional Chinese medicine.
 Traditional Indian martial arts also teach aspects of traditional Indian medicine as side disciplines.

 The martial arts, though commonly associated with East Asian cultures, are by no means unique to this region.
 For example, Native Americans have a tradition of open-handed martial arts that includes wrestling.
 Hawaiians also have historically practiced arts featuring small and large joint manipulation.
 Savate is a French kicking style developed by sailors and street fighters.
 Capoeira's athletic movements were created in Brazil by slaves based on skills brought with them from Africa.

 Many martial arts also strive to teach moral values and provide guidance for children who join the ranks of those learning the art.
 Many arts require those who achieve black belt or the equivalent to take an oath restricting their use of their knowledge.
 Martial artists may also receive specific instruction in mental and emotional discipline.

-This article has been read 1350 times.
 Photo credits: Sang Lei.